grzegorz914/homebridge-melcloud-control/README.md

 * The old plugin and config need to be first removed from Homebridge and HomeKit and added again.
 * The platform name and password properties was changed due collision with same already exist plugins from other developers.
 ### Note
-* The Heat Pump and Energy Recovery Ventilation is not supported at this time.
+* The Heat Pump and Energy Recovery Ventilation is in beta test.

 ### Troubleshooting
 * If for some reason the device is not displayed in HomeKit app try this procedure: